-The 5 Vs and U: Spire’s framework for evaluating AIS data value
+The 5 Vs and U: Spire’s framework for evaluating AIS data quality.

 The world is rapidly unlocking the value of data analytics for the benefit of the planet’s shared future.
 Data is the new oil of the economy.
-However, unlike oil which has a clearly defined value, how do we value our data?
-For instance, the value of AIS data is clear once it has solved your problems, but there is a lot of useless invaluable data to wade through before reaching this point; a valuable AIS data-lake can easily transform into a nightmare data-swamp if we fail to clearly define what makes the data itself useful and valuable.
+However, unlike oil which has a clearly defined value, how do we determine the quality of data?
+For instance, the quality of AIS data is clear once it has solved your problems, but there is a lot of useless invaluable data to wade through before reaching this point; a valuable AIS data-lake can easily transform into a nightmare data-swamp if we fail to clearly define what makes the data itself useful and valuable.

 At Spire we collect large volumes of data from space to solve problems on Earth; we mine, refine, store and process AIS data from Spire’s satellite constellation.
 Then, through our API, we add additional layers of data and make it easy for our customers to search through; cutting valuable time off of solving their unique challenges related to climate, supply chain in maritime, aviation, trade, security among others.

 Data has value when it is fit for its intended use in operations, decision making or planning.
 This can include the optimization of crude oil trading, harvesting of wheat, distributing airport resources or anything else requiring decision making, operations, and planning.

 The value of data increases as we get better at solving key challenges for our customers.
 When analyzing data we identify qualitative and quantitative variables that influence the data quality.
 How data creates value for you really comes down to these 5 metrics, at Spire we call these data value variables: The 5Vs and U”: Volume, Variety, Velocity, Veracity, Visualisation and ultimately data Usability.